Pi-Apps-Coders/docs/docs/apps-list.md

     To start from a terminal: sudo systemctl start minecraft-server To stop the server: sudo systemctl stop minecraft-server To start on automatically on boot and stop on shutdown: sudo systemctl enable minecraft-server

+    Refer to the ~/Minecraft-Java-Server/start-server.sh file if you need to add custom JVM arguements

     Temurin (Adoptium) or AdoptOpenJDK Java 8/16/17 apt repos are used in this installer for compatibility.